coopermaa/awesome-sinatra/README.md

 * [SimpleRouter](http://github.com/mynyml/simple_router) - Small and simple standalone router, meant for use with Rack applications.
 Familiar Sinatra-like DSL for defining actions.
 Modular architecture.
+* [sinatra-router](https://github.com/brandur/sinatra-router) - A tiny vendorable router that makes it easy to try routes from a number of different modular Sinatra applications

 ## Service Integration